Met on a dating site?

 SVC regularly receives reports / questions regarding online dating scams.

 Many military members do use dating sites to meet people in their community.
-But you should know that bad guys use dating sites, too.
-They are trolling for women they can scam.
+But you should know that “bad people” use dating sites, too.
+They are trolling for people they can scam.
 If this “service member” swears he loves you and wants to marry you before he has even met you, beware.

 If he asks for money, it is a scam.

 Report him to the website and stop communicating with him.